socketry/utopia/README.md

 This middleware serves static files using the `mime-types` library.
 By default, it works with `Rack::Sendfile` and `Rack::Cache` and supports `ETag` based caching.

-### Redirector
+### Redirection

-A flexible high level URI rewriting system which includes support for string mappings, regular expressions and status codes (e.g. 404 errors).
+A set of flexible URI rewriting middleware which includes support for string mappings, regular expressions and status codes (e.g. 404 errors).

 ### Localization